hexian000/kcptun-libev/README.md

 ### Protocol

-We do NOT provide compatibility to any other KCP implements.
+kcptun-libev do NOT provide compatibility to any other KCP implements.

 The major version number is the protocol version.
+Different protocol versions are not compatible.

 ## Build
 ### Dependencies